TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 The board can be configured conveniently via solder bridges (i.e. setting the battery chemistry and number of strings).
 No complex soldering required.

-> [!NOTE]
-> For technical details and use cases, please refer to the article about [IP2369](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/).
-This article focuses on the specifics of the Nouying breakout board.

 ## Overview

-This board is an extremely flexible powerbank solution and can be connected to almost any lithium-based battery pack (including LiFePo4).
-It is important to note though that you **must configure the board properly** through solder bridges **before connecting any battery**.
+This board is a flexible powerbank solution and can be connected to almost any lithium-based battery pack (including LiFePo4).
+You **must configure the board properly** though via solder bridges **before connecting any battery**.

 > [!NOTE]
 > All board features are implemented by the [IP2369](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/) power management chip, so it is strongly recommended that you [read the IP2369 overview](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/) before reading *this* article.

 ### Highlights

-There are zillions of power management boards, but this board stands out for a number of reasons:
+There are many different power management boards on the market, but this one stands out for a number of reasons:

 * **LiFePo4-Support:**
   Most boards work with LiIon and LiPo batteries only.
 This board can also be configured to work with LiFePo4 batteries.